Azure/azure-diagnostics-tools/Logstash/logstash-input-azureeventhub/README.md

 __*receive_credits*__

 The credit number to limit the number of messages to receive in a processing cycle.
-Default value is 1000.
+Value must be between 10 and 999.
+Default is 999.

 __*consumer_group*__